|

 Originally they were

-laid out in order of ' relative atomic mass'
+laid out in order of 'atomic weight'

-weight').
+(now called relative atomic mass).
 This is not correct for some elements now that we know their

 detailed atomic structure in terms of protons, neutrons and electrons, and of

-course, their chemical and physical properties.
+course, their chemical and physical properties in more accurate and extensive

 For example: